 - Obtain parents' and carers' consent for photographs to be taken used for or published (for example, on our website or displays). - Ensure the school's designated camera is only used in the school and any images taken will not be emailed as it may not be secure.
-(In some instances, it may be required to seek parental permission to email images, but the potential risks must be made clear to parents).

-- Ensure that children are appropriately dressed, and only use the child's first name with an image. - Ensure that personal cameras are not used to take photographs, video or audio recordings in our school without prior explicit consent from the school, for example, for a special event, such as a Christmas play.
-The Headteacher will announce whether photographs are allowable at the beginning of each event. - Ensure that all images are stored securely, and password protected.
-Where images are stored the setting will register with the Information Commissioners Office (ICO), in accordance with data protection laws. - Ensure where professional photographers are used DBSs, references and parental consent will be obtained prior to photographs being taken. - Ensure 'acceptable use' rules regarding the use of cameras and camera enabled devices by children are embedded in practice. - Ensure the use of cameras is closely monitored and open to scrutiny.
+(In some instances, it may be required to seek parental permission to email images, but the potential risks must be made clear to parents). - Ensure that children are appropriately dressed, and only use the child's first name with an image. - Ensure that personal cameras are not used to take photographs, video or audio recordings in our school without prior explicit consent from the school, for example, for a special event, such as a Christmas play.
+Parents will be informed at the beginning of the performance that they may take photographs and/or video for personal use only and that no images or video with other children's images may be shared in any way, including on social media. - Ensure that all images are stored securely, and password protected.
+Where images are stored the setting will register with the Information Commissioners Office (ICO), in accordance with data protection laws. - Ensure where professional photographers are used, we have taken appropriate steps such as DBS checks, references and parental consent prior to photographs being taken. - Ensure 'acceptable use' rules regarding the use of cameras and camera enabled devices by children are embedded in practice. - Ensure the use of cameras is closely monitored and open to scrutiny.